dailystory/docs/articles/emails/index.md

 ![Emails Menu](https://docs.dailystory.com/articles/emails/emails-14.gif "Email Menu")

 Next, you will be taken to the Email Settings screen.
-When the page opens you will first need to select the [campaign](/campaigns) the email will be associated with.
+When the page opens you will first need to select the existing [campaign](/campaigns) the email will be associated with or assign it to a new campaign.

 > Later, if you want to use this email in another campaign, click 'Create a Copy'.